apache/doris-website/blog/Auto-Synchronization-of-an-Entire-MySQL-Database-for-Data-Analysis.md

 ---
 {
-    'title': 'Auto Synchronization of an Entire MySQL Database for Data Analysis', 'summary': "Flink-Doris-Connector 1.4.0 allows users to ingest a whole database (MySQL or Oracle) that contains thousands of tables into Apache Doris, in one step.", 'date': '2023-08-16',
+    'title': 'Auto synchronization of an entire MySQL database for data analysis', 'summary': "Flink-Doris-Connector 1.4.0 allows users to ingest a whole database (MySQL or Oracle) that contains thousands of tables into Apache Doris, in one step.", 'date': '2023-08-16',
     'author': 'Apache Doris',